Hidden Nasties in Hotel Rooms: 11 Items That May Need Bacteria Removal

 Items 7-9: The Decorative Bedspread, Throws, and Cushions

-The bed is supposed to be the safest place in hotel rooms.
+The bed is supposed to be the cleanest thing in hotel rooms.
 The truth is that while most hotel rooms change the blankets on a daily basis, some items like the bedspreads, pillows, the extra blanket in the closet, and cushions are left out.

 Items 10-11: Sponges and Mops

-Our goal is to create a healthier, safer, and more comfortable environment for you, your family, and your co-workers.
+Our goal is to create a more comfortable environment for you, your family, and your co-workers.
 Call us today at 855-NO-GERMZ (664-3769) or fill out the form below to schedule a bacteria removal service with The Germinator!